Theory of Multi-photon Processes for Applications in Quantum Control: General framework

 \subsection{Sambe representation}

 In view of the periodicity of the perturbation, it is convenient to use Floquet theory to map $H(t)$ into a time-independent Hamiltonian $\mathcal{H}$ in an extended Hilbert space, which is also known as the Sambe representation~\cite{shirley_solution_1965,sambe_steady_1973}.
-The mapping can be established by considering a Floquet state $\ket{\psi_s(t)}$ of quasi-energy $\epsilon_s^F$.
-This state is a solution of the time-dependent Schrödinger equation that is periodic up to a phase, i.e. $\ket{\psi_s(t+T)}=e^{-i\epsilon_s^F T}\ket{\psi_s(t)}$.
-By decomposing this state as
+The mapping can be established by considering \corr{the Floquet states} $\ket{\psi_s(t)}$ of quasi-energy $\epsilon_s^F$. \corr{Theses states form a complete basis of solutions of the Schr{\"o}dinger equation on which the initial state can be expanded.} \corr{The Floquet states are periodic up to a phase, i.e. $\ket{\psi_s(t)}=e^{-i\epsilon_s^F t}\ket{u_s(t)}$, with $\ket{u_s(t+T)}=\ket{u_s(t)}$.
+By denoting by $\ket{u_{s,p}}$ the Fourier harmonics of the periodic state~$\ket{u_s(t)}$, the Floquet states are decomposed as }